 Staying Ahead of the Technology Curve

 With a finger on the pulse of their industries, our instructors are in a prime position to recommend curriculum changes as these industries evolve.
-Courses are updated every year, based on software releases, and are improved each year based on market changes, shortcomings, and strengths.
+We further improve course content over time based on market changes.

 From Classroom to Workplace

 Our instructors are the creators of our tutorials and project requirements.
 We aim to duplicate what students are likely to encounter in the working world.
 Projects are often presented to students as though they come from clients and deadlines mimic the urgency of the working world.

 From Theory to Application

 Our instructors’ industry experience also impacts how we develop exams and project assignments.
 For example, our programs include mini-projects that expand upon our step-by-step tutorials to ensure students understand the principals in the tutorial.
 By applying the theory that they have learned to new circumstances, students become prepared to meet daily challenges in the workplace.